Simulated Students in Tutoring Dialogues: Substance or Illusion?: Related Work

 \subsection{Evaluating Simulated Students}

 Despite growing interest in student simulation, hardly any existing work thoroughly evaluate the quality of simulated student methods and how closely do they resemble real human students.
 A recent survey identifies a lack of validation in many works, and proposes a ``Turing-like test'' to capture realism \cite{kaser2024simulated}.
-One recent work conducts a comprehensive analysis of simulated student realism, where expert teachers interact with simulated students, and identifies a wide range of behavioral dimensions that indicate realism and weaknesses in current approaches \cite{eth-sim-student}.
+A recent work uses an LLM-conducted Turing test to measure simulated student realism, although it remains to be seen if LLMs can identify simulated students as well as humans, or if the results of the test are correlated with more reliable measures of simulation realism \cite{dou-etal-2025-simulatorarena}.
+A concurrent work identifies the ``competence paradox'', where LLMs are tasked with simulating learners that are intrinsically less knowledgeable, and argues that simulated students should be constrained by definitions of student behavior and knowledge \cite{yuan2026towards}.
+Another recent work conducts a comprehensive analysis of simulated student realism, where expert teachers interact with simulated students, and identifies a wide range of behavioral dimensions that indicate realism and reveal weaknesses in current approaches \cite{eth-sim-student}.
 The identified realism indicators include error patterns, consistency in knowledge acquisition, question-asking behavior, and linguistic patterns.
 However, all of these indicators are evaluated using human experts, leaving the question of how to \textit{automatically} evaluate simulated students unanswered.